The-Darumonkey/Elite-Dangerous-Linux-Profiles-and-Scripts/README.md

 You may need to install `evdev-joystick` first.
 You can do this in Debian-based distros with `sudo apt install joystick`.

 Make sure to change the event ID to the one associated with your device (displayed when runnning `evtest`).
 The `evdev-joystick` command above sets the deadzone (`--d`, also known as `flat` in `evtest`) and fuzz (`--f`) values to zero.
-You may find some benefit in playing with the fuzz value if you have, say, a Thrustmaster T.16000M with a dodgy potentiometer on the yaw axis.
+You may find some benefit in experimenting with the fuzz value if you have, say, a Thrustmaster T.16000M with a dodgy potentiometer on the yaw axis.
 I use Input Remapper to implement a response curve on my joystick and the stick's axis sensors are all Hall effect, so I need neither a deadzone nor filtering for noisy pots, hence the zeros.

 While the approach of using `evdev-joystick` in the terminal works, it is suboptimal in that you must run it every time you plug in the joystick or turn on your PC, which gets old pretty quickly. `joystick-init.sh` automatically sets both the `deadzone (flat)` and `fuzz` values to zero.
 It uses `by-id` symlinks to sidestep the issue where event IDs can - and do - often change.